ikhwanketor/pocket-translate/README.md

 This project is open-source and available under the MIT License.

-Created with ❤️ for the Retro Gaming and Translation Community by IkhwanKetor.
+Created with ❤️ for the Retro Gaming and Rom Hacking Community by IkhwanKetor.